 Habitat

-This tigerfish species lives in larger rivers and lakes in the Congo River basin, including Lualaba River, Lake Upemba, and Lake Tanganyika.
+This tigerfish species lives in larger rivers and lakes in the Congo River basin, including the Lualaba River, Lake Upemba, and Lake Tanganyika.
 Africa is their sole habitat.
 As they are numerous in their native habitat, their conservation status is of Least Concern.

 Experts recommend that only experienced aquarists keep Goliath tigerfish as pets in a home aquarium because of their aggressiveness.
 They are usually sold as juveniles, only three to six inches long, yet they require a large tank to grow properly.
 As these fish mature, you may have to eventually move them from an aquarium to a pond.
 Nevertheless, they won’t reach their biggest size as they would in the wild.
-You should not keep Goliath tigerfish with other smaller fish as they will view their tank mates as food and eat them.
-They require water that is well-oxygenated with a moderate to strong current as they are sensitive to water quality.
+You should not keep Goliath tigerfish with other smaller fish, as they will view their tank mates as food and eat them.
+They require water that is well-oxygenated with a moderate to strong current, as they are sensitive to water quality.

 Only experienced aquarists should keep Goliath tigerfish as pets.